bjamturley/MedSchoolAtlas/Biochemistry/Signal Transduction Primer.md

 ## Transduction and amplification
 When a signal is linear, one messenger elicits on response.
 However, when a signal is **amplified** a given molecule of A might go on to activate more than one of B which could go on to activate more than one of C, multiplying the effect.
 ## Example: Muscle contraction
 When muscle cells gets the signal to contract, there is a spike in Ca2+ in the cell.
-Binding of [[Synaptic Cell Biology#Key Neurotransmitter Mechanisms|acetylcholine]] depolarizes the membrane and releases Ca2+ from the sarcoplasmic reticulum.
+Binding of [[Synaptic Cell Biology#Key Neurotransmitter Metabolism|acetylcholine]] depolarizes the membrane and releases Ca2+ from the sarcoplasmic reticulum.
 Calcium changes the configuration of the troponin which exposes binding sites of actin.
 At the same time, it stimulates phosphorylase kinase which increases glu-1-p from glycogen and ATP production.

 This is an example in which two pathways sharing a receptor/effector converge on the same node.
 This is known as **node convergence.**